Impact

 Risk and Exploitability

 With a CVSS score of 2.3, the technical severity is considered low.
 The EPSS score is unavailable, and the vulnerability is not listed in CISA’s KEV catalog, indicating no known exploitation in the wild.
-Inferred from the description, the likely attack vector requires an attacker to possess a valid, inactive user’s token—obt token leakage, or a compromised account—after which they can execute authenticated API calls.
+Inferred from the description, the likely attack vector requires an attacker to possess a valid, inactive user’s token—obtained through token leakage or a compromised account—after which they can execute authenticated API calls.
 The risk is limited to the lifespan of the token and the permissions granted to the account.
 Nonetheless this presents an opportunity for covert abuse of privileged operations while a user is marked inactive.

 OpenCVE Enrichment